Xenmai/Denizen-For-Bukkit-Docs/source/docs/example-projects/halloween-treasure-hunt.rst

 ``pumpkin`` material of said event to ``jack_o_lantern``, so it's only triggered when clicking jack o' lantern blocks.

 .. note::
-    There are other ways to achieve this event logic.
-For example, we could use a single general event that triggers for every block clicked, and filter the needed blocks with logic, such as **if/else if/else** trees or **choose** commands.
-In this guide though, two separate events will be used as we feel that can help keep it simple without losing functionality.
+    There are other ways to achieve the same result.
+For example, a single general event that is triggered for every block clicked could be used.
+This would mean filtering the needed blocks with logic afterwards, usually with **if/else if/else** trees or **choose** commands.
+In this guide though, two separate events will be used as that can help keep it simple without functionality.

 Inside the event, we need to repeat the give command once per player.
 How to do that?
 You've guessed it, a loop!
 In our case, to wrap the :guilabel:`give` command with a :guilabel:`foreach` loop is all we need.
 This loop takes a